trifectatechfoundation/teach-rs/slides/A3-traits-generics.md

 ---
 # Summary
 - Traits describe functionality
-- Generics allow writing in terms of traits
+- Generics allow writing code in terms of traits
 - Traits can be generic, too

+*Questions?*
 <!-- Very quickly go over the learning objectives and how they were covered -->

 ---